Harvest Garlic From Your Own Home Garden

-Garlic is an ingredient for many different dishes.
-Not only can we use the garlic cloves, but we can use the garlic greens or chives in cooking and salads as well.
+Garlic is an ingredient in many different dishes.
+Not only can we use garlic cloves, but we can use garlic greens or chives in cooking and salads as well.
 A juice made of garlic cloves and leaves can also be used as an insect repellent for the garden.

 Types of Garlic

-There are two types of garlic, the soft neck and the hard neck.
-Hard neck garlic is also known as “seed stem” because in the late spring just before bulb expansion, the plant shoots up a flower stem which you will need to remove if you want the best bulb yields.
-Hard-neck garlic yields larger cloves, tastes better, but will be hard to keep from sprouting in long-term storage.
+There are two types of garlic, the soft neck, and the hard neck.
+Hard neck garlic is also known as “seed stem” because, in the late spring just before bulb expansion, the plant shoots up a flower stem which you will need to remove if you want the best bulb yields.
+Hard-neck garlic yields larger cloves that taste better but will be hard to keep from sprouting in long-term storage.
 Soft-neck garlic will store better, is easier to grow in warmer climates, and has a slightly higher yield than hard-neck garlic.
 The cloves in soft-necked garlic cloves are more difficult to divide.
 Most garlic found in grocery stores is the soft-neck variety.

 At A Glance: Growing Garlic